Article 32 GDPR

 Risks of varying likelihood and severity for rights and freedoms of natural persons

-Finally, controllers and processors should complete a risk assessment before carrying out a processing operation.
-Although the provision applies to all types of risks, Article 32(2) GDPR indicates that specific attention should be paid to certain categories of risk, such as the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed.
-Recital 83 GDPR also suggests that not all of these are actually relevant.
-Indeed, the risk should also “lead to physical, material or non-material damage”.
-It can therefore be argued that a potential risk of e.g. “destruction” will not be relevant if it is no tangible harm is caused to data subjects.
+It should be noted, however, that Article 32(2) GDPR requires specific attention on certain categories of risk, such as the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed.
+However, the risk should always be considered with the potential harm (i.e. damage); therefore it could be argued that a potential risk of e.g. “destruction” will not be (very) relevant if it causes no tangible harm to a data subject.

 For further elements, see commentary under Article 32(2) GDPR below.